cxw620/rust-polyglot/docs/intro.rst

 which can conveniently provide advanced capabilities found elsewhere only in special-purpose or research languages (if at all).

-In combination of static linking of Rust libraries, with heavy use of monomorphised generic code, can lead to very large binaries.
+The combination of static linking of Rust libraries, with heavy use of monomorphised generic code, can lead to very large binaries.